Guiding Principles for New Financial Frameworks

 Banks

-By integrating these components, the framework aims to foster a self-sustaining economic ecosystem that values community well-being over individual accumulation.
-The seamless interaction between Karmic Credits, BRICS-Bonds, and Central Banks is designed to prevent bottlenecks and ensure that resources circulate efficiently among all participants.
-Transparency and participatory oversight are embedded at each level, reducing the risk of corruption and promoting widespread engagement in economic decision-making.
+By combining these components, the framework aspires to create an economic environment that prioritises community well-being over individual accumulation.
+The interplay between Karmic Credits, BRICS-Bonds, and Central Banks is intended to eliminate bottlenecks, ensuring efficient circulation of resources.
+Transparency and participatory oversight are embedded at every level, minimising corruption and encouraging broad engagement in economic decision-making.

-• BRICS-Bonds control bond numbers and allocate bonds in 100k units.
-BBs allocate bonds per country which are capped by population numbers using a bond in-out ledger.
+• BRICS-Bonds are allocated in units of one million people, with issuance capped by population numbers using a bond in-out ledger.

 Flow

-Karmic credits are regenerative, money is born when an account opens, and it dies when the balance attempts to go past its 6-digit limit.
-There is no interest, fees or charges, no loans to repay, and no processes for periodic payments.
+Karmic credits are regenerative.
+275,000 credits are born when an account opens, and it dies when the balance attempts to go past its 6-digit limit.
+There are no interest, fees or charges, nor do we offer periodic payments or loan facilities, but we do provide a 6500 credit monthly top-up that works like a lifetime wage.

 BRICS-Bonds on Governments